bary249/The-Yellow-Castle/MY_TODO.md

 New Ability - Switcher - A very special ability, which targets 2 ally cards on the same tile, and swaps their abilities between one and the other, then self destructs.

+New Ability - resetter - A card that refreshes the ability of cards in the same tile, it needs to target an ally unit, and then have a RIP chip. the targeted ally unit , if it has an ability that is cnosumable like paralyze or shaco etc, will gain another chrage to that ability.